-The Commission's responses to the findings identified in our audit are described in the accompanying Schedule of Findings.
+Government Auditing Standards requires the auditor to perform limited procedures on the Commission's responses to the findings identified in our audit and described in the accompanying Schedule of Findings.
 The Commission's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.

-Purpose of this Report
+Purpose of this Reports